 If you would like to suggest any amendments or improvements to this leaflet please contact SWB Library Services on ext 3587 or email swbh.library@nhs.net.

 A Teaching Trust of The University of Birmingham

-Incorporating City, Sandwell and Rowley Regis Hospitals
+Incorporating the Midland Metropolitan University Hospital, City Health Campus, Sandwell Health Campus and Rowley Regis Hospital.

-© Sandwell and West Birmingham Hospitals NHS Trust
+© Sandwell and West Birmingham NHS Trust

-ML6011

-Issue Date: November 2021 Review Date: November 2024
+ML6011 Issue Date: April 2025 Review Date: April 2028